nbulaj/proxy_fetcher/README.md

  #=> []
 ```

+`ProxyFetcher::Manager` class is very helpful when you need to manipulate and manager proxies.
+To get the proxy
+from the list yoy can call `.get` or `.pop` method that will return first proxy and move it to the end of the list.
+This methods has some equivalents like `get!` or aliased `pop!` that will return first **connectable** proxy and
+move it to the end of the list.
+They both marked as danger methods because all dead proxies will be removed from the list.

+If you need just some random proxy then call `manager.random_proxy` or it's alias `manager.random`.

-If you want to clean current proxy list from the dead servers that does not respond to the requests, than you can just call `cleanup!` method:
+To clean current proxy list from the dead entries that does not respond to the requests you you need to use `cleanup!`
+or `validate!` method:

 ```ruby
 manager.cleanup! # or manager.validate!
 ```

+This action will enumerate proxy list and remove all the entries that doesn't respond by timeout or returns errors.

 In order to increase the performance proxy list validation is performed using Ruby threads.
 By default gem creates a
 pool with 10 threads, but you can increase this number by changing `pool_size` configuration option: `ProxyFetcher.config.pool_size = 50`.
 Read more in [Proxy validation speed](#proxy-validation-speed) section.

-Get raw proxy URLs as Strings:
+If you need raw proxy URLs (like `host:port`) then you can use `raw_proxies` methods that will return array of strings:

 ```ruby
 manager = ProxyFetcher::Manager.new